rofhima13/powerfleet-testing/docs/getting-started/web-testing/playwright-windows.md

 - Excel Viewer

 ### Installing an Extension
-To install an extension, click on the Extensions icon ${extensions} on the left navigation bar in VS Code.
+To install an extension, click on the Extensions icon on the left navigation bar in VS Code.
 Use the search bar above the navigation bar to find and install the mentioned extensions.

 ## Cleaning and Building
 After installing the extensions, return to your command prompt (Powershell) and enter the following commands: